Where We Work

-Nicaragua/Central America – EWH's longest running Summer Institute, thanks to Duke University's long partnership, the Nicaragua/Central America program is now run independently by EWH.
-Students spend four weeks in the city of Granada studying Spanish, local culture, and hands-on technical skills.
-Then, students spend the second month of their SI experience in pairs throughout the country, working in public hospitals and rural clinics.
+Central America – EWH's longest running Summer Institute, thanks to Duke University's long partnership, the Central America program is now run independently by EWH.
+Students spend four weeks studying Spanish, local culture, and hands-on technical skills.
+Then, students spend the second month of their SI experience in pairs throughout the program country, working in public hospitals and rural clinics.
 For 2019, our Central America program will take place in the Dominican Republic.

 Tanzania – Hospitals in Tanzania lack skilled technical staff and have a great need of our students’ services.
 Beginning in Usa River, near Arusha, students learn Swahili and technical skills before spending five weeks maintaining and repairing vital medical equipment.
 The Tanzania program is run in partnership with Duke University.

 Rwanda – In partnership with Texas A&M, EWH began our Rwanda SI program in 2013.
 After studying French and Kinyarwanda in Kigali, EWH students work to repair hospital equipment alongside EWH-trained BMETs.

 Guatemala - EWH's first January Institute began in January 2015.
 It is a three-week service abroad trip during university students' January break.
 Engineering students from Rochester Institute of Technology in New York and George Mason University in Virginia take a course during the fall semester to learn about medical equipment repair and health care challenges in a low-resource setting.
 These students then work in Guatemalan hospitals in small teams to repair medical equipment.